Pediatric electrical stimulation

 • Bicycling

-Children may need electrical stimulation after a neurological injury such as a brain injury, spinal cord injury, nerve injury or stroke.
+Children may need electrical stimulation after a neurological injury such as a brain injury, spinal cord injury, nerve injury or Pediatric hemorrhagic stroke.
 This treatment helps restore the connection between the body and the brain so that your child can relearn certain movements.

 Sometimes, children who have had a cast for a long time or experienced muscle atrophy during a long illness need help regaining their strength.
 Electrical stimulation helps these children, too.

-What are the benefits of Electrical Stimulation?
+What are the benefits of pediatric electrical stimulation?

 When a child participates regularly in an electrical stimulation program, it may help speed recovery of the muscles that are being treated.
-Electrical stimulation can help:

 • Build muscle strength and endurance